 Our employees are the lifeblood of the Company and we strive to attract and retain excellent staff.
 The Company actively seeks to engage with its staff, and to afford them a stable and open workplace.
 Our staff work on a cross-departmental basis, are provided with regular training and development and management encourages engagement across all areas of the business.
-The Company promotes the group values(1) set out below, and in the prior year, employees participated in a group-wide staff engagement survey, the feedback for which was positive.
+The Company promotes the group values(1) set out below, and during the year, employees participated in a group-wide staff engagement survey offering employees the opportunity to give their feedback and comments across a broad range of areas.
+The feedback was positive.
 The Company recognises that promoting a positive and inclusive culture is an important factor in its continued ability to attract and retain the best talent and continues to explore how it can promote flexible working options and career development opportunities.
-All permanent staff are eligible to share in the Company's and Group's success through the granting of nil cost RSS awards and participation in the Company's bonus arrangements.
+All permanent staff are eligible to share in the Company's success through the granting of nil cost RSS awards and participation in the Company's bonus arrangements.
 To ensure alignment with the Company's values and to effectively monitor individual performance, certain senior managers' remuneration is overseen by the Company's Remuneration Committee.